JUDEELRICA/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays the content of a file
+a script that displays the contents of two files